djalbat/occam-parsers/README.md

 Now the `ABC` rule will indeed parse the tokens `a`, `b`, `c`, because the second definition of the `AAB` rule will be tried after the first definition fails to allow the `BC` rule name part to parse.

-Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*` and `+` quantifiers, which become lazy.
+Also bear in mind that call-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*` and `+` quantifiers, which become lazy.
 For example:

     ABC  ::=  AAB... ;

     AAB  ::=  "a" "b"+ "b" "c" ;

-Here the look-ahead modifier on the `AAB` rule name part forces the `+` quantifier on the `"b"` terminal part to be lazy, allowing the following to parse:
+Here the call-ahead modifier on the `AAB` rule name part forces the `+` quantifier on the `"b"` terminal part to be lazy, allowing the following to parse:

     a b b b c

-Without look-ahead, the `"b"+` part would consume all of the `b` tokens, leaving none for the subsequent `"b"` terminal part.
+Without call-ahead, the `"b"+` part would consume all of the `b` tokens, leaving none for the subsequent `"b"` terminal part.

 It seems that the parser parses in time that is roughly directly proportional to the length of the input.
-However, on the ohter hand it is most likely that look-ahead takes exponential time given its nested nature.
-For this reason, look-ahead should be used sparingly.
+However, on the ohter hand it is most likely that call-ahead takes exponential time given its nested nature.
+For this reason, call-ahead should be used sparingly.

 ## Building